 Everything revolves around your website.
 Is your website working for you 24/7?
 You can be emailing and posting in social media, but if your website isn’t set up right, if you’re NOT capturing leads somehow, all your efforts are for naught.
 You’re wasting your time.

-Your website is more than an online brochure.
+Your website is more than a pretty online brochure.

 It’s a living, breathing, member of your team working to promote your business when you’re not.
 I recommend a WordPress website.
 It houses your company information in static web pages and it also houses your blog.
 Your blog is where you’re going to offer free advice, useful information, tips, something that your target market would be interested in.
 Solving a pain point of theirs or entertaining them.